esakkimuthumskp/FastAPI-Billing-System/README.md

 - Automatic calculation of subtotal, tax, total, change, and denomination breakdown
 - Purchase history per customer
 - PDF invoice generation and email sending (background task)
-> Place your screenshots in a `screenshots/` folder and reference them as shown below.

 ### 1. Home Page

 Shows navigation links to Products, Billing, and Purchases.